JWW87/CentralAuth-Docs/docs/developer/userinfo.md

 - `email`: The email address of the user.
 This is the email address that was used to log in to CentralAuth.
 - `gravatar`: The [gravatar](https://www.gravatar.com) URL of the user.
 This URL can be used to display the user's profile picture.
 - `verified`: A boolean value that indicates whether the user's email address has been verified.
 This value is set to `true` if the user has verified their email address, otherwise it is set to `false`.
 - `blocked`: A boolean value that indicates whether the user is blocked.
 This value is set to `true` if the user is blocked, otherwise it is set to `false`.
 Keep in mind that a blocked user can still log in to CentralAuth.
-Your can decide the implications for a blocked user in your application.
+You can decide the implications for a blocked user in your application.
 - `organizationId`: The ID of the organization that the user belongs to.
 - `created`: The date and time when the user was created.
 - `updated`: The date and time when the user was last updated.